 You can invite your team members to join the team in Codemagic free of charge.
 We’ll charge only for active users, see our pricing information here.

-An active user is anyone who triggers a build manually from the Codemagic UI or via the API, or automaticlly from a webhook in response to events in the repository.
+An active user is anyone who triggers a build manually from the Codemagic UI, via the API, or automatically from a webhook in response to events in the repository.
 Active users are marked with a green badge with the build count on it.
 The number of active users for the ongoing subscription period is shown on the right sidebar in team settings.

 The active users count is reset at the beginning of every month.
-To see the active users of previous subscription periods, check the Billing history on the Billing page.
+Check the Billing history on the Billing page to see the active users of previous subscription periods.

 Codemagic distinguishes users by the email address that is associated with their Codemagic account (when starting builds manually) or with the commit author (when triggering builds from a webhook).
 We recommend setting the email address in your git configuration to match the email address used in Codemagic to avoid getting counted twice.
 You can configure the email address in your terminal as follows:

 git config --global user.name "John Doe" git config --global user.email email@example.com

 To avoid unexpected costs, team owners can limit the maximum number of users allowed to run builds.
 Any number of users within the limit will be allowed to run builds.
 If the number of active users for the current subscription period is equal to the limit, builds from other users will be blocked.
 You can see the blocked build attempts in team settings.